eduardacandido/milestone-01/README.md

-<h1 align="center">Eduarda Candido CV</h1>
+<h1 align="center">Eduarda Candido's CV</h1>

 Project - User-Centric Frontend Development - Code Institute.

 [View the live project here.](https://codeinstitute.net)

 This is the main marketing website for Eduarda Candido's work.
 As a beginner web developer she desired having an easy way to show her work for new contractors.

+The site will be targeted toward business owners, or anyone else looking for a web developer to build a website for their any purpose.

 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential recruiters and clients.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>